Uluwatu Temple in Bali: Where the Land Ends and the Sea Begins

 The oldest parts of the temple are the main shrine and its imposing stone gate carved with intricate floral designs, dating back to the 10th century.
 There are several ancient stone sculptures of Hindu deities standing guard in the courtyard, protecting the temple from evil spirits.

 The newer parts of the temple include the vertigo-inducing cliff edge trail: winding concrete stairways path that takes you to the south end of the rock cliff.
-A stone wall was built along the path to protect it from the elements—and to keep people from tumbling off the cliff!
+A stone wall was built along the path to protect it from the elements—and to keep people from accidentally tumbling off the cliff!
 There's also an open-air amphitheater where visitors can watch Balinese dancers perform the epic Kacek and Fire Dance in the evening against the backdrop of a beautiful sunset over the Indian Ocean.

 Visiting Tips and Temple Etiquette